 ‘Jesus.’
 He shoved his erection back in his pants, anxious the lock would break.
 He popped out his earphones and stumbled to his feet as he struggled with his fly.
 ‘What do you want?’

 ‘You said you were going to mow the lawn,’ she shouted through the door.

 ‘For fuck’s sake.’
 He unlocked the door and yanked it open, but only partway so it concealed the bulge in his pants.
 ‘I said I’d do it, and I will.’

-It was midday, but his mother was still dressed in her robe, looking every bit of her forty-five years, cigarette pinched between her fingers, lank blonde hair with its dark roots spilling in an oily mess over her shoulders.
+It was midday and yet his mother was still dressed in her robe, looking every bit her forty-five years.
+She had a cigarette pinched between her fingers and her lank blonde hair spilled in an oil mess over her shoulders, the dark roots showing.
 He really wished she would see a hairdresser.
 It annoyed him.
-Maybe if she took better care of herself, Dad would still be home.
-Then again, the years of alcohol abuse and smoking had shrivelled her into something a simple cut and dye job couldn’t fix.
+Maybe if she took better care of herself Dad would still be home.
+Then again, the years of alcohol abuse and smoking had shrivelled her into something a simple cut-and-dye job couldn’t fix.

 ‘Oh, yes,’ she snarled.
 ‘Just like you said you would the weekend before and the weekend before that and the weekend before that.’